SeewooLi/IRTest/cran-comments.md

 ## Resubmission
 In this version I have:

-* Added option for ability parameter ML estimation of dichotomous data.
+* Added the MLE option for ability parameter estimation of dichotomous data.

-* Made fixed-parameter data Generation available.
+* Made the fixed-parameter data Generation available.

 ## Test environments